Arithmetics of homogeneous spaces over $p$-adic function fields: Introduction

 The present article is motivated by the recent interest in studying these two arithmetic problems over fields of cohomological dimension greater than $2$.
-Of particular interest is the case of a function field $K$ of a (smooth, complete, geometrically integral) variety $V$ over a field $k$, and where the set of places is that of points $v \in V$ of codimension 1.
-In this article, we focus on the case where $k$ is a finite extension of $\Qbb_p$ (except in section \ref{sectionHigher}, where $k$ is a {\it higher-dimensional function field}), and $V$ is a curve (of course, the classical case of global function fields corresponds to the case where $k$ is finite).
-The corresponding function field $K$ is then a field of cohomological dimension 3.
+Of particular interest is the case of a function field $K$ of a (smooth, complete, geometrically integral) variety $V$ over a field $k$, and where the set of places is that of points $v \in V$ of codimension $1$.
+In this article, we focus on the case where $k$ is a finite extension of $\Qbb_p$ (except in section \ref{sec:Higher}, where $k$ is a {\em higher-dimensional local field}), and where $V$ is a curve (of course, the classical case of global function fields corresponds to the case where $k$ is finite).
+The corresponding function field $K$ is then a field of cohomological dimension $3$.

 The main tool for our approach will be Galois cohomology.
-Over a $p$-adic function field $K$ as above, the group $\H^3(X,\Qbb/\Zbb(2))$ (and its variants) would play the role of the Brauer--Grothendieck group in the classical cases.
-Using (local and global) duality theorems for tori, the work of Harari, Scheiderer and Szamuely has given us a certain understanding of the local-global principle \cite{HS} and weak approximation \cite{HSS} problems for tori.
-Tian \cite{tian, tianWA} extended their ideas to study the weak approximation property of connected reductive groups $G$ with the property that the universal cover $G^{\sconnected}$ of its derived subgroup $G^{\ssimple}$ (which is semisimple) satisfies weak approximation and contains a split maximal torus.
-Tian's work relies on the powerful machinery of Borovoi called {\it abelianization of non-abelian Galois cohomology} \cite{borovoiabel,borovoi1996abelian,borovoi1998abelian}.
-Izquierdo also provided some results over function fields of curves over higher-dimensional local fields \cite{izquierdoapplication}.
+Over a $p$-adic function field $K$ as above, the group $\H^3_{\et}(X,\Qbb/\Zbb(2))$ (and its variants) would play the role of $\Br X$ in the classical case.
+Using (local and global) duality theorems for tori, the works of Harari, Scheiderer and Szamuely gave us a certain understanding of the local-global principle \cite{HShasse} and weak approximation \cite{HSS} problems for tori.
+Tian \cite{TianThese,TianWeak} extended their ideas to study weak approximation for connected reductive groups $G$ with the property that the universal cover $G^{\sconnect}$ of its derived subgroup $G^{\ssimple}$ has weak approximation and contains a split maximal torus.
+Tian's work relies on the powerful machinery of Borovoi called {\em abelianization of non-abelian Galois cohomology} \cite{BorovoiSecond,BorovoiFirst,BorovoiReductive}.
+Izquierdo also provided some results over function fields of curves over higher-dimensional local fields \cite[Th\'eor\`eme 0.1]{IzquierdoII}.

-It should be noted that if we consider the completions coming from all the rank 1 discrete valuations on $K$ (not just those coming from the closed points of the curve), then many other local-global principles have been established.
-For these results, the readers are invited to consult the recent (unpublished) survey of Wittenberg \cite[\S 4]{wittenberg}.
+It should be noted that if we consider the completions coming from {\em all} the rank $1$ discrete valuations on $K$ (not just those coming from the closed points of the curve), then many other local-global principles have been established.
+For these results, the readers are invited to consult the recent survey of Wittenberg \cite[\S 4]{Wittenberg}.